Confytech/sorting_algorithms/README.md

-This sorting_algorithm project was done by this two programmers name Confytech and Nneoma
+This sorting_algorithm project was done by this two programmers name Confytech and Nneoma.